Hands of a guy on laptop keyboard

 A representation of the Collingridge dilemma (Demos Helsinki).

 This dilemma is especially relevant for the example of this post: DroidSpeak.
-Early governance could help address interpretability before it’s too late and turns into a new dimension of black box problems.
+Early governance could help to address interpretability before it’s too late, turning into a new dimension of black box problems.
 Over the decades, we’ve learnt a lot about how technology shapes society.
 Can this knowledge and awareness allow us to act, react, and gain agency during early AI development?
-Is the right timing now to address DroidSpeak and govern its development towards interpretability?
+Is now the right time to address DroidSpeak and govern its development towards interpretability?

 Governance as a question of AI literacy